 Freezing: On paper, vendors are not allowed to sell hake fish in any form in September.
 In practice, Sernapesca inspectors were more lenient with vendors who were detected selling "frozen" hake.
 This is the practice of freezing the fish on ice and claiming that it was harvested in August, before the ban.
-We had not anticipated this reaction, but a couple of our mystery shoppers noted the practice for us early enough such that we were able to collect systematic data on it.
-Matching our mystery shopper data at the daily level to the administrative data on fines levied (from Sernapesca's registry of inspector visits) suggests that inspectors were much less likely to levy penalties when the vendor was claiming to sell "frozen" hake.
+We had not anticipated this reaction, but mystery shoppers noted the practice for us early enough such that we were able to collect systematic data on it.
+Many of those vendors admitted to our mystery shoppers that the "frozen" fish was in fact, fresh.
+Matching our mystery shopper data at the daily level to the administrative data on fines levied (from Sernapesca's registry of inspector visits) suggests that inspectors were indeed much less likely to levy penalties when the vendor was claiming to sell "frozen" hake.

-Selling frozen hake is costly for vendors because consumers prefer the taste of fresh fish, and because freezing requires freezers and access to electricity.
-Using our other rounds of data, we see that freezing is virtually non-existent during the rest of the year.
-So this does appear to be a strategy that vendors use to circumvent the September ban.
+Selling frozen hake is costly for vendors because consumers prefer fresh fish, and because freezing requires freezers and access to electricity.
+From other rounds of data, we see that freezing is virtually non-existent during the rest of the year and so, this does appear to be a strategy that vendors use to circumvent the September ban.

-4.3 Consumer Surveys at Fish Markets
+5.2 Consumer Surveys at Fish Markets

 We also surveyed consumers before and after the ban period.
-A separate team of enumerators (distinct from our mystery shoppers) stopped consumers close the points of entry and exit for the fish market, and asked questions with a survey instrument in hand.
+A separate team of enumerators (distinct from our mystery shoppers) stopped consumers close to points of entry and exit of the fish market to administer this surveys.
 To encourage unbiased responses, enumerators informed consumers that the survey was conducted by university-based researchers, and that it aimed to gather information about food consumption in ferias.
-They were not asked to provide any personal identifiable information, and we only inquired about the list of food purchased in the feria in the past month - avoiding asking direct questions about the consumption of hake.
+They were not asked to provide any personal identifiable information, and were only asked about the list of food purchased in the feria in the past month - avoiding direct questions about the consumption of hake.
 We also asked consumers to provide a sense of their home location on a physical map we carried, so that we could match their residence to the neighborhoods assigned to the information treatment.

-In total, 3,300 consumers were surveyed in October 2015 through 54 enumerator visits, and

-3600 in March 2016 through 95 enumerator visits.
-This produces two rounds of a repeated cross-section; the same consumers were not followed over time.
+We conducted three rounds of consumer surveys; we surveyed 2,228 consumers in August 2015 (before the ban) through 50 enumerator visits.
+After the ban, we surveyed 3,300 consumers in October 2015 through 54 enumerator visits and 3600 in March 2016 through 95 enumerator visits.
+This produced three rounds of a repeated cross-section.
+The same consumers were not followed over time.

-4.4 Survey of Vendors at Markets and Fishermen at Fishing Villages
+5.3 Survey of Vendors at Markets and Fishermen at Fishing Villages

-We surveyed fish vendors in every market in our sample in June 2016, which is outside the hake ban period.
+We surveyed fish vendors in every market in our sample in June 2016 (outside the hake ban period).
 We asked vendors about the suppliers and intermediaries they source their fish from, so that we could map out the supply chain.
-We also asked vendors about their contacts with fish vendors who operate in other circuits, in order to study spillover and network effects.
+We also asked vendors about their contacts with fish vendors who operated in other circuits, in order to study spillover and network effects.